toliva/ConnectivityContent/apis/03-Hackathon/07-Insights-(experimental)/01-quick-start.md

 ## Fair Share
 The Fair Share message projects a competitive metric that compares a given hotel's expected market share vs. their competitor's market share based on a given stayDate.
 The equation is: myRoomCount / (myRoomCount + compSetRoomCount) to compute FairShare for a given hotel for a given staydate.

+**Mocked Data Warning**: This API will only returned mocked data, for the purpose of the Madrid hackathon.